scotthovestadt/schema-object/README.md

   firstName: NotEmptyString,
   lastName: NotEmptyString,

-  // String with only possible values as 'm' or 'f'
+  // "NotEmptyString" with only possible values as 'm' or 'f'
-  gender: {type: String, enum: ['m', 'f']},
+  gender: {type: NotEmptyString, enum: ['m', 'f']},

   // Index with sub-schema
   company: Company,